 ANOTHER SCHOOL YEAR

-On September 6, 2016, our red doors opened for the ninety-seventh year to almost 200 students.
+On September 5, 2018, our red doors opened for the ninety-eighth year to almost 200 students.
 Gone are the days of seventy to a classroom.
 In education we have come to know that smaller classes are more conducive to learning.
 The walls are freshly painted and every surface is scrubbed to a bright shine.
 A few summers ago a beautiful wrought-iron fence was erected in front of the school and a sidewalk of warm, autumn-blend bricks was laid there as well.
 It is a wonderful sight to see the children walk this new path to and from school every morning and afternoon.
 The school is well-cared for and welcoming; a place that our principal, Janet Williams, is proud of.
 Proud, too, are the teachers, parents and students of Sacred Heart School.

 The first day of school is always an exciting day as the students come in full of enthusiasm and anticipation for the new school year.
 No first day of school would be complete, however, without the sad tears of the few kindergartners who are not quite ready to leave the comfort of family and home.
 Yet in a very short time, usually just a few days, they enter the red doors dry-eyed and smiling, ready to spend the day with their Sacred Heart School family in their home away from home.